zeen7/CoronavirusTrackerMap/README.md

 # Coronavirus Tracker Map
 ## About
-A interactable map that shows the number of coronavirus cases currently around the world.
+An interactable map that shows the number of coronavirus cases currently around the world.
 Uses the UnfoldingMaps library and runs on Java 8.

 ## Features
 - Updates with the latest number of coronavirus cases every day around world